 With houses in the UK getting smaller, the average UK home sold in 2018 is now 76 square metres and has 4.8 rooms, compared to the average size of houses sold in 2016 that were 90 square metres.

 Having fewer rooms in your home results in less time and money spent on cleaning and home maintenance.
-This means that you can spend more time doing the things you love – as we all know that cleaning can be a drag sometimes!
+This means that you can spend more time doing the things you love – as well all know that cleaning can be a drag sometimes!

-The cost of insurance, taxes, electricity etc. will be much cheaper in a smaller home, again due to having less space.
+The cost of insurance, taxes, electricity etc will be much cheaper in a smaller home, again due to having less space.

 Because you have less space, it means that you have less storage space.
 Consequently this may cause you to cut down on buying junk that you don’t need as you won’t have anywhere to put it!